Trends in NPB Manager Tenure

 Traits of Great Managers - Common Points Revealed by Data

 Statistical analysis of common traits among NPB's historically great managers reveals several characteristics.
 First, playing career achievements do not necessarily guarantee managerial success.
 Great players do not always become great managers; rather, managers who experienced struggles during their playing careers tend to better understand player psychology and provide more effective guidance.
 Second, most successful managers have extensive coaching experience, having undergone gradual career development as instructors.
 Third, managers who can build good relationships with the front office tend to maintain longer tenures and produce more stable results.
-In recent years, an increasing number of managers actively utilize data analysis, with a shift progressing from traditional experience-and-intuition-based decisions to rational data-driven decision-making.
-The manager's role is evolving from merely directing games to serving as a leader responsible for managing the entire organization.
+Since the 2010s, an increasing number of managers actively utilize data analysis, with a shift progressing from traditional experience-and-intuition-based decisions to rational data-driven decision-making.
+The manager's role has shifted from merely directing games to serving as a leader responsible for managing the entire organization.